jfalxa/cubi/README.md

 - Shortcut: `R` and `Shift-R`
 - Rotate the selection by +/- 90˚

+### Toggle level

+- Shortcut: `Space`
+- Toggle level view mode.
+When active, all the shapes above the currently active layer + the value defined in the `Level height` field of the grid settings will be hidden.
+- This allows you to define different vertical levels in your scene, and focus on only one at a time.

 ### Grid size

 - No shortcut
-- This is a meny that allows setting the width and depth of the drawing grid in meters.
+- This is a menu that allows setting the width and depth of the drawing grid in meters.
 - You can also set a "Unit", that represents the size of a single grid square in centimeters.
 Note that this won't resize your shapes, it's only used to compute the dimensions displayed in the floating measure label.
 - The last field is "Level height", it defines the height beyond which shapes will stop showing when in level view mode.
 See "Toggle level".

+### Layer up/down

+- Shortcut: `ArrowUp` / `ArrowDown`
+- Moves the currently active vertical grid layer up/down one step at a time

+### Level up/down

+- Shortcut: `Shift-ArrowUp` / `Shift-ArrowDown`
+- Moves the currently active level up/down
+- Uses "Level height" from grid config to make the current active layer jump to the next available level

 ### Import